CSCfi/csc-user-guide/docs/apps/julia.md

 ### Depot and load paths
 The Julia constants [`Base.DEPOT_PATH`](https://docs.julialang.org/en/v1/base/constants/#Base.DEPOT_PATH) and [`Base.LOAD_PATH`](https://docs.julialang.org/en/v1/base/constants/#Base.LOAD_PATH) control the directories where Julia loads code.
-We use the `JULIA_DEPOT_PATH` and `JULIA_LOAD_PATH` environment variables to set them via the shell.
+To set them via the shell, we use the `JULIA_DEPOT_PATH` and `JULIA_LOAD_PATH` environment variables.
-The Julia module automatically appends the default depot and load paths to ensure that the standard library and shared depots are available.
+The Julia module automatically appends the default depot and load paths to ensure the standard library and shared depots are available.
-The CSC specific shared depots are installed to `JULIA_CSC_DEPOT` directory and the shared environment to `JULIA_CSC_ENVIRONMENT` directory.
+The CSC-specific shared depots are installed in the `JULIA_CSC_DEPOT` directory, and the shared environment is in the `JULIA_CSC_ENVIRONMENT` directory.
-We can look up the shared packages and their versions using the package manager as follows.
+We can look up the shared packages and their versions using the package manager as follows:

 ```bash
 julia --project="$JULIA_CSC_ENVIRONMENT" -e 'using Pkg; Pkg.status()'